MyNimrod/alx-backend-javascript/0x02-ES6_classes/README.md

 Each attribute must be stored in an “underscore” attribute version (ex: name is stored in _name) The default string description of the class should return the airport code (example below).

+###8-hbtn-class.js

+Implement a class named HolbertonClass:

+Constructor attributes:
+size (Number)
+location (String)
+Each attribute must be stored in an “underscore” attribute version (ex: name is stored in _name) When the class is cast into a Number, it should return the size.
+When the class is cast into a String, it should return the location.

+###  9-hoisting.js